-Please note: deferred entry means the child will start school in a later term of the school year 2022/23 and therefore the place will be held open.
-Delayed entry for summer born children means applying for the subsequent school year and will require an application for that year 2023/24.
+Please note: deferred entry means the child will start school in a later term of the school year 2024/25 and therefore the place will be held open.
+Delayed entry for summer born children means applying for the subsequent school year and will require an application for that year 2025/26.

-Children (other than Summer Born) Educated Outside of their Chronological Age Group
+Children Educated Outside of their Chronological Age Group (Other than in relation to being summer born)

 Parents may request that their child be educated out of his/her chronological age group.
 Such requests must be made in writing to the Governing Body during the autumn term in the year of application.
-Reasons for the request should be provided.
-Governors will consider each request on its own merits and permission will only be given in exceptional circumstances.
+Decisions will be made in the best interest of the child and the Governing Body will also take into account the child's individual circumstances and any professional evidence submitted.
 When the application is made, it will be ranked with all the other applications and no further exceptions will be given.
 A statutory right of appeal will be given upon refusal if no place has been offered in any school year.